dmortell/codingame-rank/README.md

 # codingame-rank
-Display your CodinGame rank on your website
+Display your CodinGame rank on your PHP website